chutcheson/Ouroboros/README.md

 The number of instances determines how many simultaneous attempts are set up to build the project.

 The project assumes your python version is called as "python3" from the shell.
-If not, edit the developer file to reflect how python is called on yoru system.
+If not, edit the developer file to reflect how python is called on your system.

 It works most of the time.
-Is a product retries count that you can set in config, which will restart the whole process n times.
+There is a product retries count that you can set in config, which will restart the whole process n times.
 There is also a developer retries count feature, which you set in the same place, and which will just retry a particular code step m times.

+Each of these parameters are local for each running instance.

 Feel free to offer improvements!